Isle of Man: Domestic Corporate Taxion

 Calculation of Taxable Base

-For companies, income tax is normally assessed for income arising in the previous fiscal year.
+Companies in the Isle of Man are taxed from a year of assessment basis to an accounting period basis ‘pay and file’ system.
+For companies, income tax is normally assessed for income arising in the previous financial year.

 Allowable expenditure needs to be incurred 'wholly and exclusively' for the business; however, mixed private/company expenses can often be apportioned.

 The system of capital allowances follows that of the UK.
-However there are 100% first year allowances for industrial buildings and structures, and for agricultural land and buildings.
+However, there are 100% first year allowances for industrial buildings and for agricultural land and buildings.
 There are special rules for tourist development, leasing companies and shipping.

 Loss relief, group relief and consortium relief are available, and broadly speaking follow the UK rules.
 The companies involved all need to be resident on the Isle of Man.